conda-forge/cfep/cfep-13.md

 1. Advertise this change widely as it is implemented.
 2. Create an admin bot command to create a PR for new outputs.
-3. Add a linter check that all outputs exist.
+3. Add a linter check that all outputs are registered for this feedstock in the global database.
 4. Automerge PRs for outputs that don't overlap with any existing name on any feedstock.